navonf/ISSInfoApp/README.md

 To start frontend client locally:

 go into the frotend folder
 `cd frontend`

 install dependecies
 `npm install`

 start app using npm
 `npm start`

 The backend server can be started locally, although the frontend is connected to the deployed heroku app.

 go into the backend folder
 `cd backend`

-instal dependecies
+install dependecies
 `pip install flask flask-cors`

 start the flask app
 `python3 app.py`